infinyon/data-engineering-workshop/03-01-2023-best-practice/README.md

                 route: "route"
                 spd: "speed"
                 tst: "tst"

 ```

-This pick subset of JSON fields and rename them.
-In this case, we only care about field 'lat', 'long', 'vehicle', 'route', 'speed', and 'tst'.
+We pick subset of JSON fields in the original records and rename them.
+In this case, we only care about latitude, logitude, vehicle, route, speed, and timestamp.
 We also rename them to 'lat', 'long', 'vehicle', 'route', 'speed', and 'tst'.

+Let's run the transformation locally:

 ```bash